mangoshoieb/git/README.md

-# git
+# Hi there
-a test repo for learning git with mosh
+a new repo
+test